SebampitakoDuncan/order-lifecycle-system/README.md

 # Order Lifecycle System

-Temporal-based orchestration of an order lifecycle with a hard 15-second completion target, a PostgreSQL audit trail, a FastAPI REST API, and CLI utilities.
+Temporal-based orchestration of an order lifecycle with a hard 15-second completion target, a PostgreSQL audit trail, and a FastAPI REST API.

 ## Overview
 - Parent workflow: receive → validate → manual review → charge → ship (child workflow).